aeh0/experiiiments/_posts/2022-11-11-websites-with-wax.markdown

       source: 'raw_images/qatar' # path to the directory of images within `_data`
 ~~~

-* Mine looks like this:
+* I changed mine to looks like this:

 ~~~
 collections: